-They stood in silence while Michelle watched the doors.
+They stood in silence while Michelle watched the cell doors for movement.
 It had been eerily quiet for them lately but no one knew if that was due to the control panel being reached or some inner plan to kill them.

 Kerei looked around and then frowned.
 The field in the prison had been left to grow fairly long but in one section an oval plain was pressed down.
 The girl laughed gleefully.

 “Those idiots, they’ve got the Aries in that corner, see?
 The weight is pushing down the grass and earth.”
 Kerei grinned.

 Zell’s eyes widened and he ruffled the girl’s raven hair.

 The three exchanged smiles and tore off.
 Morgan would have to wait.

 “I’m okay, where’s Seifer?”

 “Over there, he’s fine.”

 “Irvine, I’m so sorry.”